quynhneo/NYU-HPC/singularity.md

 ```

 Now you install packages into this base environment either with pip or conda as usual.
-For example, using conda to create a virtual env, and install packaged contained in `requirements.txt`:
+For example, using conda to create a virtual env, and install packaged listed in `requirements.txt`:
 ```
 Singularity> conda create --name myenv --file requirements.txt
 ```
 Now everything is ready.
 Conda environment named `myenv` has been created **inside** the singularity container, and all packages listed in `requirements.txt` have been installed.
 This ensure that your inode quota is not consumed, and the environment is exactly reproducible.
+You can change the overlay file name to something else to reflect its installed packages.
 To run `myscript.py`, there are now two options: interactive running (good for testing, debugging, short jobs), and batch job good for real and longer jobs.
 ## Interactive mode
 From a log in node, request a computing node with gpu: